MortenMadsenLyngstad/RecipeHub/readme.md

 [open in Eclipse Che](https://che.stud.ntnu.no/#https://gitlab.stud.idi.ntnu.no/it1901/groups-2023/gr2304/gr2304?new)

 This project is an application with both front-end and back-end.
-It is structured into three main modules: Core, File, and UI.
+It is structured into four main modules: core, file, springboot and ui.

-- The Core module contains the main logic of the application.
+- The core module contains the main logic of the application.
-- The File module is responsible for file handling.
+- The file module is responsible for file handling.
     - The files are stored in user.home
+- The springboot module is responsible for the Rest API.
-- The UI module contains all the user interface related code.
+- The ui module contains all the user interface related code.

 ## Package diagram for RecipeHub project